'I have to praise the great job done by the current gaffer because he invigorated the club on and off the field.'

-Peterborough United chairman positive message for the club's manager and fans after admitting 'a little piece of him died' after the play-off disappointment
+Grant McCann responds after Peterborough United chairman's positive message for the club's manager and fans after admitting 'a little piece of him died' after the play-off disappointment

 Peterborough United chairman Darragh MacAnthony has shrugged aside the disappointment of a play-off collapse to praise the job done by current first-team manager Darren Ferguson.

+‘The previous crew, thanks chairman,’ was a tweet from McCann last night.
+To which MacAnthony replied ‘you’re very welcome’ followed by a thumbs up emoiji!

+McCann was sacked after a 3-0 home defeat at the hands of Wycombe Wanderers on January 1 and instantly replaced by Ferguson.

-MacAnthony, who flew back to the United States 24 hours after Posh had seen a 4-0 semi-final first leg lead against Sheffield Wednesday evaporate, admited a ‘little piece of me died’ after the Owls had booked a place at Wembley for the play-off final, but he insists he already looking forward to next season, which would be his 18th at the London Road helm.
+MacAnthony, who flew back to the United States 24 hours after Posh had seen a 4-0 semi-final first leg lead against Sheffield Wednesday evaporate on Thursday, admited a ‘little piece of me died’ after the Owls had booked a place at Wembley for the play-off final, but he insists he already looking forward to next season, which would be his 18th at the London Road helm.

 The chairman did not indicate whether or not Ferguson would be staying in charge, but he did promise news on various club matters would be made public in the next seven or eight days.